 Subsequently, the Director had requested that the LPN “return to the facility” to discuss the “report results of the urine drug screen and further discuss missing car tnarcotics.”
 However, the LPN “did not return to the facility” and “did not respond to repeated voice mail messages by the Director of Nursing requesting contact.”

 Do you believe that your loved one was injured or harmed while living at Brookdale Richmond Place Skilled Nursing Facility?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Fayette County victims of mistreatment living in long-term facilities including nursing homes in Lexington.
+Our network of attorneys fights aggressively on behalf of Fayette County victims of mistreatment living in long-term facilities including nursing homes in Lexington.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved harm.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.

 Our network of attorneys provides every client a “No Win/No-Fee” Guarantee.
 This guarantee ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 We can start working on your case today to make sure you and your family receive monetary recovery for your damages.
 All information you share with our law offices will remain confidential.